• ⌂ Home Page ⌂

 Course Content.
 Center scholars with diverse backgrounds and highlight contributions from students' own communities.
 Solicit feedback about the topics and goals students want to explore so that they have ownership over their learning.

 Classroom Culture.
 Establish discussion norms that promote equitable participation and provide clear protocols for resolving harm.
-Use language and activities that are inclusive of all physical and mental abilities, and never assume students hold dominant social identities.
+Use language and activities that are inclusive of all abilities, and never assume students hold dominant social identities.

 Student Support.
 Prioritize student wellbeing by staying informed about campus resources they may need (e.g., disability services, mental health centers, affinity spaces).
 Advocate for social justice-centered policies and procedures at the departmental and university levels.